prawny-boy/Choose_Your_Own_Adventure/README.md

 You can do this by running this command in terminal: `git push origin [branch name you are on]` *(If you don't know what branch you are on use `git branch` or see 2.2)*

 ### 2.4 Pull Requests
+*Only do this after Commiting & Pushing (see 2.3)*
+#### 2.4.1 Making Pull Requests
+Once you have pushed to github, you can go to the repository page and into the code tab.
+There you should see a orange-ish bar saying "[branch name] had some recent pushes x minutes ago". *(If this doesn't show up try reloading the page)* Click on the "compare & pull request" button and it should open a page to create a pull request.
+Name it as "[Your name] - ["Issue/Topic"]".
+You can also add details but it is not neccessary.
+Click the green button at the bottom-right "create pull request".
+#### 2.4.2 Adding Issues to Pull requests
+Because Pull Requests are used to solve issues, you need to assign an issue to each Pull Request.
+To do this, go to the repository page, then click the pull request tab/page, and click the Pull Request that you want to add an issue to.
+This should redict you to its details.
+On the right side is a list, and in that list find the Development section.
+Click the gear icon next the the section and a dropdown menu should appear, so that you can select or deselect the issues that the pull request is fixing. <br>
+**Note: If you see a merge button, please do not click it without Sean's permission.**

 ### 2.5 Pulling